meganoob1337/NoobScribe/README.md

 **NoobScribe** is a FastAPI service that exposes an **OpenAI Whisper–compatible** HTTP API for speech-to-text, powered by **[NVIDIA Canary 1B v2](https://huggingface.co/nvidia/canary-1b-v2)** via **[NVIDIA NeMo](https://github.com/NVIDIA/NeMo)** and optional **[Pyannote.audio](https://github.com/pyannote/pyannote-audio)** speaker diarization ([default pipeline on Hugging Face](https://huggingface.co/pyannote/speaker-diarization-3.1)).

+Use case: run a zero-install transcription workflow from the browser - upload meeting audio or record live from mic/tab audio, then review and manage speaker-labeled transcripts in one place.

 > **Attribution:** Based on **[parakeet-diarized](https://github.com/jfgonsalves/parakeet-diarized)** by [jfgonsalves](https://github.com/jfgonsalves).
 See **[ATTRIBUTION.md](ATTRIBUTION.md)** for file-level provenance and licensing notes.

 **Author:** [meganoob1337](https://github.com/meganoob1337)

+**Development note:** This project was developed using Cursor as an assistive tool, with direction from a human and additional manual edits by the author.

 ## Features